 Plus, being an Irish bookie they accept some European payment methods that UK only bookies will not.
 For anyone who travels a lot perhaps, this is going to be extremely useful.

 It’s also great news that the company aim to process all withdrawals within 24 hours.
 This is the sign of an honest bookie, as many like to keep withdrawals pending for no good reason before they do anything about them.
-For those customers using ewallets this could mean your money is in your account within 24 hours.
+For those customers using ewallets this could mean your money is in your account within 24 hours or sooner.

 On top of this, the low minimums on both withdrawals and deposits make betting at Boylesports accessible for even those with lower amounts of expendable funds.